The body contains small amounts of fluoride, and the daily requirement for

 mineralized tissue (bones and developing teeth).

-Deficiency of Flouride:
+Deficiency of Fluoride:

 Fluoride deficiency increases the risk of tooth decay for individuals of all ages.
 When